kiboschool/course-programming-1/src/lessons/basics_and_datatypes/practice.md

 On the flip side, if practice feels too easy, it means you aren't challenging yourself enough.
 If the practice problems early in the course are not challenging for you, take a look at the [Additional Practice page](lessons/additional-practice.md).
-You should still complete these exercises, so that you can confirm that you
+You should still complete these exercises, so that you can confirm that you can apply these concepts

-The **solutions** to each challenge are available, and you can view a video of the solution below each challenge.
+The **solutions** to some challenges are available, and you can view a video of the solution below each challenge.

 * Try to go through the whole challenge without using the solution.
 * If you can’t do the challenge without looking the solution, it means you don’t understand the material well enough yet.